-Details (including roles and responsibilities and capacity to engage with the project): (max 200 words)

-GRET works with the Ministry of Agriculture and Rural Development as part of its agricultural projects in the Androy region for several years, such as the implementation of a Quality Declared Seed standard and the development of the Seed Production Centre Agnarafaly.
-Through the Analanjirofo Regional Directorate of Rural Development (DRDR), the Ministry of Agriculture and Rural Development will collaborate with the project team, and GRET in to develop environmentally sensitive particular. agriculture benefitting at least 500 households and in the implementation of training activities through the CAS (Centre for Agricultural Services).
-This entity was created in 2008 to act as a technical partner of farmers, making connections with service providers and funders.
-MINAGRI will also be regularly informed of activities and results. project
+22-016 Partner Name and website where available: Details (including roles and responsibilities an engage with the project): (max 200 words) d capacity to Ministre de l'Agriculture et du Développement Rural (Ministry of Agriculture and Rural Development) (MINAGRI) www.agriculture.gov.mg GRET works with the Ministry of Agriculture and Rura as part of its agricultural projects in the Androy reg- years, such as the implementation of a Quality standard and the development of the Seed Pro Agnarafaly.
+Through the Analanjirofo Regional Direct Development (DRDR), the Ministry of Agricultur Development will collaborate with the project team, particular, to develop environmentally sensitiv agriculture benefitting at least 500 households implementation of training activities with the CA Agricultural Services).
+This entity was created in 20 technical partner of farmers, making connections providers and funders.
+MINAGRI will also be regula project activities and results. gion for several Declared Seed duction Centre ctorate of Rural re and Rural , and GRET in re small-scale , and in the S (Centre for 008 to act as a s with service Have you included a Lette er of Support from this institution?
+Yes

-Plateforme de Concertation pour le Développment Durable de la Baie d'Antongil (Committee for the Sustainable Development of Antongil Bay) (PCDDBA)

-Details (including roles and responsibilities and capacity to engage with the project): (max 200 words)

-The winner of a UN Equator Prize in 2014, PCDDBA and WCS have worked together since 2003 to unite communities surrounding Antongil Bay and to encourage the sustainable management of marine resources.

-The PCDDBA will play a lead role in advocating for the interests of locally managed marine areas at local and regional levels and will provide a forum to facilitate improved local government engagement and for continuing dialogue among resource users.

-Specifically, PCDDBA will actively participate in the ABFMP Steering Committee and will co organize the Antongil Bay annual LMMA forum.
+Partner Name and website where available: Details (including roles and responsibilities an engage with the project): (max 200 words) d capacity to Plateforme de Concertation pour le Développment Durable de la Baie d'Antongil (Committee for the Sustainable Development of Antongil Bay) (PCDDBA) The winner of a UN Equator Prize in 2014, PCDDBA worked together since 2003 to unite communitie Antongil Bay and to encourage the sustainable marine resources.
+The PCDDBA will play a lead role in advocating for locally managed marine areas at local and regional provide a forum to facilitate improved local governme and for continuing dialogue among resource users.
+Specifically, PCDDBA will actively participate in the A Committee and will co organize the Antongil Bay forum. es surrounding nanagement of the interests of levels and will ent engagement BFMP Steering Have you included a Letter of Support from this institution?
+Yes

-11. Have you provided CVs for the senior team including the Project Leader
+11. Have you provided CVs for the senior team including the Yes Project Leader